-On Monday next week, ICTS will be hosting the second Summer School for Women in Mathematics and Statistics- a three week long workshop at its Hesarghatta campus.
+On Monday next week, ICTS will be hosting the second Summer School for Women in Mathematics and Statistics- a two week long workshop at its Hesarghatta campus.
 The first edition of the school was held in May 2018 for women students who were in the first year of their undergraduate program with mathematics as one of their subjects.

 This twelve-day residential school has been specially designed to equip participants with problem-solving techniques.

 Women are underrepresented in Science, Technology, Engineering and Mathematics (STEM) fields.
 While this pattern is seen globally and in all branches of science, the gender-gap is more pronounced in the area of mathematical sciences.
 In India, government agencies like the National Board of Higher Mathematics, conducts special programs in advanced mathematical topics that are geared towards students in graduation courses from their second year onwards.
 The first year students in-turn find limited options for learning enrichment during summer.
 Given the diversity of subjects and interests that the students are exposed to during the first year of their under-graduation course, Anita Naolekar and Siva Athreya from the Indian Statistical Institute, Bangalore, felt it was better to start with a broad audience to inculcate the idea of problem solving in mathematics.